meshtastic/firmware/docs/README.md

 ### Features
 Not all of these features are fully implemented yet - see below.
 But they should be in by the time we decide to call this project beta (three months?)

-* Very long battery life (should be about 8 days with the beta software)
+* Very long battery life (should be about eight days with the beta software)
-* Built in GPS and LORA radio, but we manage the radio automatically for you
+* Built in GPS and [LoRa](https://en.wikipedia.org/wiki/LoRa) radio, but we manage the radio automatically for you
 * Long range - a few miles per node but each node will forward packets as needed
 * Shows direction and distance to all members of your channel
 * Directed or broadcast text messages for channel members